spite/ccapture.js/README.md

 **Whammy.js** current version only works on a browser that supports the image/webp format.
 Exporting video is basically Chrome-only for now :( If you want to help to make it Firefox, Opera or even Internet Explorer compatible, please do!

 **gif.js** has some performance limitations, be careful if capturing a lot of frames.

+**The *autoSaveTime* parameter**

+Different browsers have different issues with big files: most break for big Uint8Array allocations, or when a file to downloads is larger than 1GB, etc. I haven't been able to find a solid solution for all, so I introduced the *autoSaveTime* parameter, just to prevent loss of large files.
+If used with a webm/png/jpg capturer, it will automatically compile, download and free the captured frames every *n* seconds specified in the parameter.
+The downloaded file will have the structure *{name}-part-00000n* and the extension (.webm or .tar).
+The files inside the TAR file will have the right number of sequence.

+Use a autoSaveTime that give you a file that is small enough to not trip the browser, but large enough to not generate a thousand part files.
+A value between 10 and 30 seconds for a 4K capture I've found works best: just make sure the file is under 1GB.
+For most regular, viewport-sized or even Full-HD captures it shouldn't be an issue, but keep in mind this issue.

 #### Contributors ####